FINNGEN/autoreporting/README.md

 This pipeline is used to
 1) Filter and group genome-wide significant variants from FinnGen summary statistics.
-2) Annotate the genome-wide significant variants using gnoMAD and FinnGen annotations.
+2) Annotate the genome-wide significant variants using gnomAD and FinnGen annotations.
 3) Cross-reference the variants to previous results, e.g. GWAS Catalog or summary statistics from hand-picked studies.
 <!--Currently, steps 1,3 and 4 are operational.-->